Causes of the Great Recession: Role of business leaders

 A 2012 book by Hedrick Smith, Who Stole the American Dream?, suggests that the Powell Memo was instrumental in setting a new political direction for US business leaders that led to "America’s contemporary economic malaise."

 Other factors

 Commodity price volatility

 A commodity price bubble was created following the collapse in the housing bubble.
-The price of oil nearly tripled from $50 to $140 from early 2007 to 2008, before plunging as the financial crisis began to take hold in late 2008.
+The price of oil nearly tripled from $50 to $140 from early 2007 to 2008, before plunging during the Great Recession.
 Experts debate the causes, which include the flow of money from housing and other investments into commodities to speculation and monetary policy.
 An increase in oil prices tends to divert a larger share of consumer spending into gasoline, which creates downward pressure on economic growth in oil importing countries, as wealth flows to oil-producing states.
-Spiking instability in the price of oil over the decade leading up to the price high of 2008 has also been proposed as a causal factor in the financial crisis.
+Spiking instability in the price of oil over the decade leading up to the price high of 2008 has also been proposed as a causal factor in the 2008 financial crisis.